-Topic Page

-Faculty To enure and Promotion Appeal Policy (FTPAP) 3

-I. Purpose 3

-II.
-Policy Overview 3

-III.
-Administrative Responsibility 3

-IV.
-Appeal Process 3

-V. Definitions 8

-VI.
-FTPAP Road Map 11

-FTPAP Fr requently Asked Questions 12

-Interpretive Guide to the Current Faculty Grievance Policy 15

-Appendix 1, Title 7, Chapter 154, Texas Civil Practices and Remedies Code

-Appendix 2, Texas Mediation Trainer Roundtable Annotated Standards

-Appendix 3, Standards of Practice established by Texas Association of Mediators

-Appendix 4, Ethical Guidelines for Mediators, State Bar of Texas Alternative Dispute Resolution Section
+Topic Page Faculty Te enure and Promotion Appeal Policy (FTPAP) 3 Ĭ. Purpose 3 II.
+Administrative Responsibility 3 III.
+Appeal Process 3 IV.
+Definitions 9 FTPAP Frequently Asked Questions 11 Interpretive Guide to the Current Faculty Grievance Policy 14 Appendix 1, Title 7, Chapter 154, Texas Civil Practices and Ro emedies Code Appendix 2, Texas Mediation Trainer Roundtable Annotated Standards 3, Standards of Practice established by Texas Assoc iators iation of 4, Ethical Guidelines for Mediators, State Bar of Te ute Resolution Section xas Alternative

-Proposed New Faculty Tenure and Promotion Appeal Policy (FTPAP) Draft - August 15, 2007
+Proposed New Faculty Tenure and Promotion Appeal Policy Draft - November 21, 2007

 This policy is exclusively for tenure-track and tenured faculty who wish to appeal promotion and/or tenure denial decisions.
-All other types of appeals are to be addressed by the Faculty Conflict Resolution Policy (see pp. 37-38, Handbook of Faculty & Staff, 2006-2007).
-Disputes that may occur during the tenure probation period, such as those that relate to the annual review, for example, are handled through the Faculty Conflict Resolution Policy.
+All other types of appeals are to be addressed by the Conflict Resolution Policy for Faculty (see Handbook of Faculty & Staff).
+Disputes that may occur during the tenure probation period, such as those that relate to the annual review, for example, are handled through this policy.